intiface-command/intiface-command/README.md

 * Timing accuracy degrades slightly with very long responses
 * Only one device is controlled at a time
 * No phoneme-level synchronization

 ---

+## Wishlist / Ideas (Non-Committed)

+These are **potential future enhancements** being considered.
+They may or may not be implemented.
+Any additions will aim to support the existing inline-command model without expanding the scope beyond its core purpose.

+* **Script / Macro Support**
+  - Lightweight, optional macros or scripts to reduce repetition while preserving inline command usage.

+* **Command Pattern Library**
+  - Optional JSON-defined pattern presets (e.g., `pulse`, `wave`) that LLMs can reference via simple inline tags.

+* **Contextual Command Variables**
+  - Allow placeholders like `{intensity}` to be resolved from language context (e.g., “gently”, “intensely”) instead of hard-coded values.

+* **Improved Audio Control Visibility**
+  - Expose audio playback controls more clearly in the main UI instead of only in the Extensions settings.

+* **Device Profiles**
+  - Load and switch between user-defined device profiles with different limits or tuning.

+* **Optional Audio Masking / Silent Mode**
+  - Execute commands without audible narration for users who want device control only.

+* **Analytics / Logging**
+  - Optional command and timing logs to help users refine prompts and patterns.

+* **Multi-Device Support**
+  - Allow more than one device to be controlled simultaneously, where supported.

+---